rmad17/jekyll-site/blog.md

 ---

 Here below is the LaTeX code.
-Copy and paste into a `.rnw` file.
+Copy and paste it into a `.rnw` file.

 ```tex
 \documentclass{article}